SEARCHING FOR TRACES - THE BERLIN MEMORIAL PLAQUE

 RCA Records

-Huckleberry Finn and Tom Sawyer – have you also read the adventure stories by Mark Twain , who brought the big world into our children's rooms?
-What many people don't know: the trained typesetter worked primarily as a journalist - or more precisely as a travel journalist.
-That's exactly why he ended up in Europe for the third time in 1891, where he stayed for nine years.
-Our search for clues takes us to where the American lived during the winter months of 1891/1892 : Körnerstrasse 7 in the Tiergarten district.
+Huckleberry Finn and Tom Sawyer - have you also read the adventure stories by Mark Twain, who brought the big world into our children's rooms?
+What many people don't know is that the trained typesetter worked mainly as a journalist - a travel journalist to be precise.
+This is precisely why he went to Europe for the third time in 1891, where he stayed for nine years.
+Our search for clues takes us to where the American lived for the winter months of 1891/1892: Körnerstraße 7 in the Tiergarten district.

-Before glazing, the medallions are protected by a layer of wax applied with a brush.
-The wax melts during the firing, releasing the delicate bisque porcelain medallions and the remaining porcelain surfaces shine with their shine.
+The medallions are protected by a layer of wax applied with a brush before glazing.
+The wax melts during firing, releasing the delicate biscuit porcelain and allowing the other porcelain surfaces to shine in their brilliance.

-The house on Körnerstrasse, which the writer affectionately referred to as the “ragpickers’ quarters,” was demolished in 1902 and replaced by a post office, where we can find the memorial plaque today.
+The house in Körnerstraße, which the writer affectionately referred to as the "rag pickers' quarter", was demolished in 1902 and replaced by a post office, on which we can find the memorial plaque today.

 With love for the city: Christian Morgenstern

-At Stuttgarter Platz 4 in Charlottenburg-Wilmersdorf we find another KPM porcelain plaque.
+At Stuttgarter Platz 4 in Charlottenburg-Wilmersdorf we find another KPM porcelain panel.
 The writer and playwright Christian Morgenstern lived here around the turn of the century.

 Christian Morgenstern (1871 - 1914)

-Morgenstern had the talent to use language extremely creatively, which was particularly popular with readers of his works.
-His ironic and amiable – sometimes a bit biting – wit made for great reading pleasure.
-The “Gallows Songs” are among his most successful works and also inspired other artists.
-This also applies to the sculptor Ludwig Gies, who was inspired to create the sculpture “Mondschaf” in 1926 based on the poem of the same name.
+Morgenstern had a talent for using language extremely creatively, which particularly appealed to readers of his works.
+His ironic and amiable - and sometimes somewhat biting - wit made for great reading pleasure.
+The "Galgenlieder" are among his most successful works and also inspired other artists.
+This included the sculptor Ludwig Gies, who was inspired by the poem of the same name to create the sculpture "Moon Sheep" in 1926.

-The time in Berlin had a great impact on Morgenstern, who died of tuberculosis in 1914.
-He recorded his love for the capital in his melancholic poem “Berlin” in 1906:
+Morgenstern, who died of tuberculosis in 1914, was greatly influenced by his time in Berlin.
+He recorded his love for the capital in his melancholy poem "Berlin" in 1906:

 I love you in the fog and at night,